Schwerin Hauptbahnhof: History

 Schwerin had its first rail connection in 1847 with the opening of the railway to Hagenow.
 This was the first railway in Mecklenburg, opened by the Mecklenburg Railway Company, connecting to the Mecklenburg Railway line.
 Lines were opened to Wismar in 1848, from Bad Kleinen to Rostock in 1850.
 A line to Crivitz (extended to Parchim in 1899) and to Ludwiglust opened in 1888 and a line to Rehna opened in 1898.

 Between 1889 and 1890 the current station building was built in place of the original station building of 1847.
 This building has been preserved with its exterior largely unchanged.
 In the 1920s the station tunnel was built to allow safe access to the platforms.

 The square in front of the station is named Grunthalplatz in memory of Marianne Grunthal, who was hanged from a lamppost by SS guards shortly before the end of World War II for welcoming the news of Hitler's death.

 The station was officially re-opened in December 2005, after three and a half years of modernisation.

-Train services
+Rail services

-The station is served by the following services:
+The station was served by the following services in 2024: